asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-14-Project-URI-Media-Playback.md

----
+!!! note

-**Note:**  The conversation on the mailing list included both playback of a URI, as well as allowing for a unicast stream of media to be injected into a channel/bridge.
+    The conversation on the mailing list included both playback of a URI, as well as allowing for a unicast stream of media to be injected into a channel/bridge.
 At this time, that would be considered a separate project from this one.

----
+[//]: # (end-note)

 The primary reason to add this feature is scalability.
 Allowing sounds to be placed on a remote HTTP server allows a cluster of Asterisk servers to access and pull down the sounds as needed.
 This is much easier for system administration, as the sounds don't have to all be pushed to individual Asterisk machines.